asamokhina/varianceandcoffee/about.md

 My favourite professional books are `Introduction to Algorithms` and `Documenting APIs`.

-I mainly created this website too play around with static site generators, GitHub Pages and ML art.
+I mainly created this website to play around with static site generators, GitHub Pages and ML art.

 ### Credits